How Coverages and Higher Limits Affect Rates

 Extra Protection Costs More

-However, no state requires collision or comprehensive insurance.
-So, anything above and beyond state minimum requirements is up to you to add.
+However, no state requires collision or comprehensive, so adding anything above and beyond state minimum requirements is up to you.
 But if you’re financing your car, your lender will almost certainly require full coverage until your pay off your loan.

 Collision